patrady/chord-js/README.md

 ### Supported Key Signatures

-The major key signatures are supported by less popular ones are not.
+The major key signatures are supported but less popular ones are not.
 Check this table to see if the one you need is supported:

 | Key Signature | Supported | Name                   |
 | ------------- | --------- | ---------------------- |